edgexfoundry-holding/orra/demos/OH-EXF-Jakarta/README.md

 - We aren't making all services depend on `deploy-data`, just the lowest level ones (`consul`, `redis`, `mqtt-broker`).
 The reason for this is that we do not need any network connections to it (we just want it started first).

+> **Note:** This next bullet no longer appears to be true.
+For some reason, it seems like the system
+> is more stable when **not** using the `wait.sh` script...
-- We are using a custom `wait.sh` script because we have to wait for the networks to stabilize before we start the edgex services.
-If we do not do that, there are some services that will become unstable and unpredictable based on the asynchronous nature of the management agent.
+> - We are using a custom `wait.sh` script because we have to wait for the networks to stabilize before we
+> start the edgex services.
+If we do not do that, there are some services that will become unstable and unpredictable based on
+> the asynchronous nature of the management agent.

 #### Json Pre-processing
 You may have noticed that some `.json` files have comments in them, in the form of `// comment...`.